How to use outpainting to extend images

 Step-by-step guide

 The first step is to get your image ready.
-I will use this image generated by Stable Diffusion.
-In this tutorial, we will use the following image as the starting point.
-We will use outpainting to center the image and turn it to landscape size.
+We will use the following AI image generated with Stable Diffusion.
+Outpainting will center the image and turn it to landscape size.

 Starting image for outpainting.